-Maureen Seaberg is the co-author of Struck By Genius: How a Brain Injury Made Me a Mathematical Marvel, the story of Jason Padgett, who acquired synesthesia and savant syndrome from a brain injury sustained in a brutal mugging fifteen years ago in Tacoma, Washington.
-The book has been optioned for film with Michael Costigan and Channing Tatum to co-produce and Tatum to star.
-She is Mensa-qualified.
+Maureen Seaberg is the coauthor of Struck By Genius: How a Brain Injury Made Me a Mathematical Marvel, the story of Jason Padgett, who acquired synesthesia and savant syndrome from a brain injury sustained in a brutal mugging fifteen years ago in Tacoma, Washington.
+The book has been optioned for film by Academy Award-nominated producer Carla Hacken.

 A polysynesthete, she has higher and lower synesthesias: her sensory experience of the letter K is teal, the number 8 aubergine, and she would have to become a glass artisan to describe what she sees when listening to Yo-Yo Ma.
-Her experience includes mirror touch synesthesia and as a result she is highly empathic.
+Her experience includes mirror touch synesthesia and as a result she is highly empathic and intuitive.

 Ms. Seaberg has presented on the senses at the Toward a Science of Consciousness conferences in Tucson and Stockholm, Yale Divinity School, the American Synesthesia Association conference at Vanderbilt University, Science Writers in New York (SWINY) and at Tibet House and NYU.
-She has written for the New York Times, Vogue, Glamour, O, the Oprah Magazine, ESPN the magazine, Huffington Post, The Daily Beast and has appeared on MSNBC, MTV News, and PBS.
+She has written for the New York Times, National Geographic, Vogue, Glamour, O, the Oprah Magazine, ESPN the magazine, Huffington Post, The Daily Beast and has appeared on NPR, CNN's "Great Big Story", MSNBC, MTV News, TEDWeekends and PBS.
 She is at work on multiple book and screenplay projects.
+She is Mensa-qualified.